 For Commercial Construction Permits, an appointment must be made in advance to submit permit applications and plans for review.
 Please call the City of Renton Permit Center at 425-430-7200 to schedule intake at Renton City Hall, 1055 South Grady Way, 6th Floor.

 CONSTRUCTION PERMIT GUIDELINES

-Construction permits are processed through the City of Renton Permit Center, on the 6th floor of Renton City Hall, located at 1055 South Grady Way, Renton, WA 98057.
+Commercial construction permits are processed by appointment only through the City of Renton Permit Center, located at Renton City Hall, 1055 South Grady Way, 6th Floor.
 Customer service hours are Monday through Friday, 8:00 a.m. to 4:00 p.m.
-They can also be reached at PermitTech@rentonwa.gov or by phone at (425) 430-7200.
-You may also visit their website for more information at: City of Renton Permit Center
+Call (425) 430-7200 to make an appointment.
+More information is available online at: City of Renton Permit Center